fly4future/iroc_bridge/README.md

 ## Functionality

-* Once activated, the nodelet will listen mrs_uav_status message and translate it to JSON format
+* Once activated, the nodelet listens to the `uavX/mrs_uav_status/uav_status` topic and translates the messages from ROS to a JSON format.
+* Documentation of the relevant message type `mrs_msgs/UavStatus` is available [here](https://ctu-mrs.github.io/mrs_msgs/msg/UavStatus.html).

 ## Dependencies
 You must have installed the MRS system on your PC (ROS1).